Why Rocket Companies Inc. (RKT) Stock Could See Much Higher Prices Ahead

-Rocket Companies Inc. (NYSE: RKT) is -44.10% lower on its value in year-to-date trading and has touched a low of $6.27 and a high of $16.84 in the current 52-week trading range.
+Rocket Companies Inc. (NYSE: RKT) is -38.18% lower on its value in year-to-date trading and has touched a low of $6.27 and a high of $16.84 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RKT stock was last observed hovering at around $7.62 in the last trading session, with the day’s loss setting it -0.35% off its average median price target of $8.75 for the next 12 months.
-It is also 27.3% off the consensus price target high of $10.00 offered by 16 analysts, but current levels are -11.85% lower than the price target low of $6.50 for the same period.
+The RKT stock was last observed hovering at around $7.68 in the last trading session, with the day’s gains setting it 0.36% off its average median price target of $8.75 for the next 12 months.
+It is also 19.6% off the consensus price target high of $10.00 offered by 16 analysts, but current levels are -23.69% lower than the price target low of $6.50 for the same period.

 3 Tiny Stocks Primed to Explode